 8. Add the following parameters to the Target Line in the shortcut tab of the newly created desktop shortcut

 To access the target line, right click on the shortcut icon and click Properties.
-Add the following
+Add the following text to the end of the Target Line.

 - -port=2302 (Required if running multiple server instances including any previous ArmA2 instances)

-Make sure it looks similar to the following
+Make sure it looks similar to the following:

 "D:\ArmaServers\ClanServer\arma3server.exe" -profiles=ArmaHosts -port=2302 -config=server\server.cfg -world=empty -name=ArmaHosts -noSound -noSplash -noPause -loadMissionToMemory -autoInit -enableHT

-9. Setup the ports in your firewall accordingly
+9. Open the ports in your firewall

 - 2302-2305 UDP Incoming (Game Server Ports)